iaretechnician/barebones-masterserver-wiki/Introduction-To-The-Framework.md

 With current architecture of the framework, numbers can be doubled by buying another VPS.

+## What The Framework Does and Doesn't

+* Helps to build a master server
+* Helps to connect everything together
+* **Doesn't** help you with your Game Server and gameplay logic.
+You'll use uNET or something else for that.
+Framework contains a simple example to get you on track.

-## A Few Points About The Framework
+## A Few More Points About The Framework

 * ℹ️ **UI is decoupled from the functionality** - UI components are included in the asset mainly to demonstrate how you can use the API.
 For example, if you want to display Game Servers list in a special way, you don't have to use the example provided - you can make a request to server and display the data received however you want
 * ⚠️ **Source code should not be edited** - asset will be updated regularly, and your changes might get lost in the process of updating.
 To avoid this, modify functionality by extending classes and listening to events.